 However, if the parking management company is a member of an ATA, you shouldn’t ignore the ticket, because it won’t just go away.

-We have a full guide on private parking fines with in-depth detail on how you can appeal, the process, and a parking charge notice appeal letter template available for you to use!
+We have a full guide on private parking fines with in-depth detail on how you can appeal, the process, some great excuses for appealing a parking ticket and a parking charge notice appeal letter template available for you to use!

 How do I pay a Parking Charge Notice?